 - barefoot running

 Any intensive exercise program requires strengthening of all surrounding muscle groups.
 Workouts should be varied to avoid overuse and trauma to any particular muscle group.
-Any intense exercise program should be curtailed if severe muscle pain or other physical symptoms develop.
+You should refrain from any intense exercise program if severe muscle pain or other physical symptoms develop.